PROS AND CONS OF SELLING A SMART HOME IN DENVER

 Home automation is a vital USP in the home market

 Have you ever wondered why realtor sites display smart devices conspicuously when showing a house?
-You will see websites displaying new homes for sale with remote controlled gates, video doorbells, smart lights, and automated sound systems to attract buyers.
+You will see websites saying new homes for sale with remote-controlled gates, video doorbells, intelligent lights, and automated sound systems to attract buyers.

-Simply put, home automation turns a house from ordinary to extraordinary.
-It is generally believed that houses that feature smart technology offer unparalleled comfort to buyers.
+Put, home automation turns a house from ordinary to extraordinary.
+Places that feature innovative technology offer unparalleled comfort to buyers.

 Increase in home value

-One thing you must know is that smart technology can increase the worth of your house.
+One thing you must know is that innovative technology can increase the worth of your house.

 Drew believes that whatever you have installed in your home is a feature to sell your house.
-So, that smart thermostat, heat sensor, fire alarm panel, etc. can boost the value of your house in the market.
+So, that smart thermostat, heat sensor, fire alarm panel, etc., can boost the value of your place in the market.

 Realtors also affirm that anything fixed goes with the sale.
 (Except when explicitly stated in the agreement with the buyer).

-Having your house upgraded to a smart home will increase its property value all at once.
-If you resell your property, you are very likely to get a very high increase return out of your investment.
+Upgrading your house to a smart home will increase its property value immediately.
+If you resell your property, you will likely get a very high increased return out of your investment.

 Discerning buyers are easily attracted to smart homes

 The smart home market is not for every Tom, Dick, and Harry.
-People are looking for smart homes to buy and are attracted any time a smart home hits the market.
+People are looking for smart homes to buy and are attracted whenever a smart home hits the market.

 The Denver real estate market can be very competitive.
-By adding high-end modern technology to your home it can have a greater appeal then a home that lacks smart devices.
+Adding high-end modern technology to your home can have a greater appeal than a home that lacks smart devices.

-Some conservationists invest in internet-controlled thermostats that can automatically adjust the heating and cooling systems in a house.
+Some conservationists invest in internet-controlled thermostats that can automatically adjust a house's heating and cooling systems.

 Cons associated with selling a smart home in Denver